 All the experiences I've had in academia have been very helpful in shaping me as a person.
 My time in academia improved my way of thinking, helped me create better relationships with people, and have helped me see the world in a new light.

 With all the fun I was describing in my previous section, you must wonder why I left.
-Why leave academia when you clearly loved what you were doing?
+Why did I think that leaving academia was the right thing to do when I clearly loved what I was doing?

 Yes, I did enjoy a lot of what I was doing!
 But, as time passed, and I spent more time in the academic environment, I realized it wasn't the right place for me.
 I will not get into details here on all the things I didn't like about academia.
 There's plenty of them to write a whole new blog post.
 But in the end, it's not just about the things that I didn't like about academia, it's also about taking a closer look at what I want my life to look like.
 My dreams were reaching further than the academic limits.

 For years, I contemplated not wanting to spend the rest of my life in academia, but it took me a long time until I had the courage to say that I want to leave academia.
 Maybe from getting older and wiser (maybe just older...), or who knows, maybe just an early third-of-a-life crisis, but I finally mustered the courage to leave.
 Absolutely terrifying!
 But I'm so happy I did it!
 It's better to take a leap of faith and follow your (new) dreams than continue your life on a path that is no longer right for you.

 WRITING!!
 Yes, that's what I want to spend my days doing.
 I've redirected my passion towards writing Sci-Fi & Fantasy novels.
 I love using my imagination to create new worlds and characters, and I can't wait to share them with the world.
 Now I can use my science background for the "Sci" part, and the wonders of heritage as inspiration for the "Fi" and "Fantasy" part of the worlds I create for my novels.
 And I'm having a blast!